hyperledger-labs/fabric-chaincode-wasm/README.md

 ```
-peer chaincode query -C mychannel -n wasmcc -c '{"Args":["query","simplewasm","app_main"]}'
+peer chaincode query -C mychannel -n wasmcc -c '{"Args":["query","balancewasm","get_balance"]}'
 ```

 **Next Step:**
+Fix all TODOs in go and rust files, namely:
+ - RUST/WASM: ``TODO:`` Return response of get_balance function.
+(How to return a string from wasm function!)
+ - GO : ``TODO:`` Send parameters to any wasm function.
+As of now, params is accepted as ...int64
+ - GO: ``TODO:`` Return the result of get state to wasm from get state wrapper.

+All the above TODOs are present in code also for better understanding

-Create getState and putState wrapper so it can be executed by a wasm module
+~~Create getState and putState wrapper so it can be executed by a wasm module~~

 ~~**Successfully Instantiated**~~